harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Prior to the introduction of list initialization, some types of init required using copy init, and other types of init required using direct init.
 List init was introduced to provide a more consistent init syntax (which is why it is sometimes called "uniform initialization") that works in most cases.
 - List initialization also provides a way to initialize objects with a list of values.
 More on this later.

-### List initialization disallows narrowing conversions
 - The primary benefit of list initialization is that "narrowing conversions" are disallowed.
 	- Narrowing conversion is a potentially unsafe numeric conversion where the destination type may not be able to hold all the values of the source type (e.g. float to int).
 	- For example, `int w1{4.5};` will produce a compile error.
 - Note that this restriction on narrowing conversions only applies to the list initialization, not to any subsequent assignments to the variable.
 	- For example, `w1 = 4.5;` is allowed.

-### Value initialization and zero initialization
+#### Value initialization and zero initialization
-- When a variable is initialized using empty braces, **value initialization** takes place.
+- When a variable is initialized using empty braces, <mark class="hltr-trippy">value initialization</mark> takes place.
 In most cases, value init will init the variable to zero (or empty, if that's more appropriate for a given type).
-	- In such cases where zeroing occurs, this is called **zero initialization**.
+	- In such cases where zeroing occurs, this is called <mark class="hltr-trippy">zero initialization</mark>.
 - Use value initialization if the value is temporary and will be replaced.

-### Initialize your variables
-- Always initialize your variables upon creation, except in special cases.
-	- Bjarne Stroustrup and Herb Sutter says so.

 ### Ignoring unused variable warning
 - In C++17, it's possible to ignore unused variable warning by placing `[[maybe_unused]]` in front of the variable.
 For example: